whage/thesis/thesis.md

 > and this model should not lose accuracy as the program evaluates.

 ## Should languages be safe?
-Safety reduces debugging time by adding fail-stop behavior in case of execution erros.
+Safety reduces debugging time by adding fail-stop behavior in case of execution errors.
 Many security problems exist because of buffer overflows made possible by unsafe casting and pointer arithmetic operations.
 Languages that provide safety through bounds checking provide protection against such sources of exploits.
-Safety guarantees the integrity of run time structures, and therefore enables garbage collection. [@cardelli-96] Yet there are still unsafe languages in widspread use, mainly for one reason: performance.
+Safety guarantees the integrity of run time structures, and therefore enables garbage collection. [@cardelli-96] Yet there are still unsafe languages in widespread use, mainly for one reason: performance.

 > Some languages, like C, are deliberately unsafe because of performance considerations: the run
 > time checks needed to achieve safety are sometimes considered too expensive.